Bismarck and Mandan, North Dakota, Winter 1804-05: North Tour

 Stop 5: Knife River Indian Villages

-Learn about the culture and traditions of the Native American tribes near whom Lewis & Clark wintered.
+Learn about the culture and traditions of the Native American tribes near whom Lewis & Clark and the men of the Corps of Discovery wintered.
 It was in this vicinity among the Hidatsa tribe where the captains hired Toussaint Charbonneau, gaining in the bargain his wife Sacagawea and their baby boy, Jean Baptiste.
 She gave birth on February 12, 1805 after drinking a concoction containing crushed rattlesnake rattles.

 Location Image